-The COVID-19 pandemic has shaken the Panamanian economy, and it is unclear how fast it will recover.
-In 2019, however, Panama enjoyed a strong, growing economy.
-It was ranked as the second fastest growing economy in Latin America and the Caribbean.
-Its Gross Domestic Product (GDP) growth rate reached 3 percent.
+Panama's economy was significantly impacted by the COVID-19 pandemic in 2021.
+Prior to the pandemic, it was ranked as the second fastest growing economy in Latin America and the Caribbean, and its Gross Domestic Product (GDP) growth rate reached 3 percent.
+Panama's economy continues to struggle but is expected to recover quickly when the pandemic recedes.
 Panama's economy is based predominately on services (83 percent).
 Agriculture accounts for only a small portion (2.3 percent).

-Imports of Consumer-Oriented Products
+Imports of Consumer-Oriented

-Panama is the 25th largest market for U.S. consumer-oriented product exports.
-U.S. exports were valued at \$435.8 million in 2019.
-From October 2019 to March 2020, these exports totaled \$228 million.
+U.S. exports of consumer-oriented products were valued at \$431.9 million in 2021.
 The United States has the largest market share followed by Brazil and Argentina.
-U.S. products are considered high quality and are well-accepted overall.
+U.S. products are considered high in quality and are well accepted overall.
 The customs clearance process in Panama is relatively fast and trouble-free.

-Top 5 Food & Beverages Exporters to Panama 2018
+Top 5 Food & Beverages Exporters to Panama